Installation

 - (Optional if wanting to install DQX as a tool) Databricks CLI v0.241 or later.
 See instructions.

 - Databricks cluster with Spark 3.5.0 or higher.
+It is recommended to use Databricks Runtime >= 15.4.
 See instructions.

 DQX installation as a Library

-Install the project via pip
+Install the library via pip

 in a cluster or notebook: